Transportation Options in South Korea

-There are extensive subway systems in both Seoul and Pusan.
+There are extensive subway systems in both Seoul and Busan.
 This is usually the most convenient method of public transportation for foreigners because all train information is translated into English.
 Fares are relatively inexpensive.
-Costs for destinations within the city usually do not exceed W450.

-Deluxe taxis, called mobom, are black with a yellow sign on top.
+Deluxe taxis, called mobeom, are black with a yellow sign on top.
 They offer a high standard of service and are three times the price of regular taxis.

 Express buses link most major cities in Korea.
 They depart from the main bus depot in Seoul, the Seoul Express Bus Terminal.

 Trains in South Korea are controlled by the Korean National Railroad and are fast and reliable.
-You can choose from among four types of trains for intercity travel.
-These include Saemaul-ho (super-express), Mugunghwa-ho (express), T'ong-il-ho (ordinary) and Pidulgi-ho, which stops at every station.
+You can choose from among several types of trains for intercity travel.
 The fastest trains are always the most expensive.
-Information for English speakers can be found at most major train stations and by calling the following numbers:
+Information for English speakers can be found at most major train stations and by calling the following numbers.

 Visit this website for more information about train options.